Drug and Alcohol Detox Programs

-Unknown to many street, prescription drugs, and alcohol abuse can cause moderate to severe withdrawal symptoms to users.
+Unknown to many streets, prescription drugs, and alcohol abuse can cause moderate to severe withdrawal symptoms to users.
 Some of these symptoms can be medically dangerous and lead to damaging side effects.
-After long term or short term use or abuse of a drug, when the use or abuse is suddenly stopped withdrawal symptoms will occur.
+After the long term or short term use or abuse of a drug, when the use or abuse is suddenly stopped withdrawal symptoms will occur.
 Depending on the drug these symptoms will vary but may include:

-- Heroin Withdrawal Symptoms – insomnia, muscle aches, bone pain, nausea and vomiting, diarrhea, sweating and chills.
+- Heroin Withdrawal Symptoms – insomnia, muscle aches, bone pain, nausea and vomiting, diarrhea, sweating, and chills.

 - Prescription Pain Drug Withdrawal Symptoms – This type of withdrawal is very similar to the withdrawal effects of heroin listed above.
-The primary prescription pain medications causing these symptoms are OxyContin, Oxycodone, Percocet and Vicoden.
+The primary prescription pain medications causing these symptoms are OxyContin, Oxycodone, Percocet, and Vicoden.
 They are also the most commonly abused.

 - Withdrawal symptoms – These types of symptoms can last a few days for minor cases and can sometimes span out for an entire month depending on the severity of the addiction and the drugs being used.
-Some of the hardest drugs to come off of include benzodiazepines, methadone and Suboxone.
+Some of the hardest drugs to come off of include benzodiazepines, methadone, and Suboxone.

-- Amphetamine Withdrawal Symptoms – Often the least severe type of withdrawal users of amphetamines like methamphetamine, cocaine and prescriptions like Ritalin and Adderall experience symptoms like excessive sleeping and eating, depression, mood swings, paranoia and anxiety.
+- Amphetamine Withdrawal Symptoms – Often the least severe type of withdrawal users of amphetamines like methamphetamine, cocaine, and prescriptions like Ritalin and Adderall experience symptoms like excessive sleeping and eating, depression, mood swings, paranoia and anxiety.

-- Alcohol Withdrawal Symptoms – Unknown to some alcohol produces many withdrawal effects including delirium tremens (uncontrolled shaking), seizures, depression, anxiety, stomach aches, vomiting, restlessness and headaches.
+- Alcohol Withdrawal Symptoms – Unknown to some alcohol produces many withdrawal effects including delirium tremens (uncontrolled shaking), seizures, depression, anxiety, stomach aches, vomiting, restlessness, and headaches.
 Alcohol detox symptoms can be as severe as illicit drugs and prescription.